 Start discussions within groups to engage with prospects, but always keep them helpful and genuine, never sales-y or with an obvious agenda.
 Once you’ve spoken to a few people in the group and perhaps offered them relevant solutions to their problems, request to connect.

-Your prospects are undoubtedly out there on LinkedIn and waiting for you to find them, so spend half an hour optimising your LinkedIn profile today, and start connecting and engaging with your network to generate leads.
+Your prospects are undoubtedly out there on LinkedIn and waiting for you to find them, so spend half an hour optimising your LinkedIn page today, and start connecting and engaging with your network to generate leads.